+RULES and REGULATIONS

+FEDERAL RESERVE SYSTEM

+12 CFR Part 226

+Regulation Z; Docket No. TIL-1 FR Doc.
+93-7646 Filed 3-31-93

+Truth in Lending; Update to Official Staff Commentary

+Thursday, April 1, 1993

-PROPOSED RULES FEDERAL RESERVE SYSTEM 12 CFR Part 226 Regulation Z; Docket No. TIL-1 FR Doc.
-92-29552 Filed 12-8-92 Truth in Lending; Proposed Update to Official Staff Commentary Wednesday, December 9, 1992 AGENCY: Board of Governors of the Federal Reserve System.
-ACTION: Proposed official staff interpretation.
+AGENCY: Board of Governors of the Federal Reserve System.

+ACTION: Final rule; official staff interpretation.

-SUMMARY: The Board is publishing for comment proposed revisions to the official staff commentary to Regulation Z (Truth in Lending).
-The commentary applies and interprets the requirements of Regulation Z. The revisions being proposed are limited, and attempt to address regulatory provisions needing clarification or issues for which there may be a general need for more guidance.
-The revisions address the interplay between the Truth in Lending rules on demand features and other Federal rules dealing with credit extended to executive officers of depository institutions.
+SUMMARY: The Board is revising the official staff commentary to Regulation Z (Truth in Lending).
+The commentary applies and interprets the requirements of Regulation Z. The revisions are limited, and address regulatory provisions needing clarification or issues for which there may be a general need for more guidance.
+The revisions address the interplay between the Truth in Lending rules on demand features and other federal rules dealing with credit extended to executive officers of depository institutions.
 They provide greater flexibility in complying with the disclosure requirements under Regulation Z in these transactions.
-The disclosure rules for security interests (particularly those in rescindable transactions) also would be clarified.
-The commentary would offer creditors alternative methods of disclosing security interests in rescindable transactions.
+The disclosure rules for security interests (particularly those in rescindable transactions) are also clarified.
+The commentary offers creditors alternative methods of disclosing security interests in rescindable transactions.